grwoodw/python102/_episodes/05-getting_data.md

 ~~~
 {: .output}

 Usually database interaction is not this simple and we will want to construct SQL statements based on logic and variables.
-Do not use standard python String construction methods, this leaves your program vulnerable to SQL injection attacks.
-Instead, use the DB-API’s parameter substitution.
-Put ? as a placeholder wherever you want to use a value, and then provide a tuple of values as the second argument to the cursor’s execute() method

 ~~~
 t = ('RHAT',)